jwtty/DockerCompose-V2Ray/README.md

    1. If you get a 502 error, that means your V2Ray server is not running correctly.
    2. If you get the text "bad request", that means it is successfully running.
 4. If you changed UUID and failed to connect but every other thing is fine (v2ray log can see traffic income), maybe change UUID back to the default value.
+5. If you are using rootless docker you might found issue of binding ports < 1024. `Error response from daemon: driver failed programming external connectivity on endpoint nginx (xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx): failed to bind port 0.0.0.0:80/tcp: Error starting userland proxy: error while calling PortManager.AddPort(): cannot expose privileged port 80, you can add 'net.ipv4.ip_unprivileged_port_start=80' to /etc/sysctl.conf (currently 1024), or set CAP_NET_BIND_SERVICE on rootlesskit binary, or choose a larger port number (>= 1024): listen tcp4 0.0.0.0:80: bind: permission denied`
+   1. [Run the Docker daemon as a non-root user (Rootless mode) | Docker Docs](https://docs.docker.com/engine/security/rootless/#exposing-privileged-ports): `sudo setcap cap_net_bind_service=ep $(which rootlesskit)` then `systemctl --user restart docker`.
+   2. Check your 80 ports is working `docker run -it -p 80:80 nginx` and open your IP in a browser.
+6. To test you client you can use [What Is My IP Address - See Your Public Address - IPv4 & IPv6](https://whatismyipaddress.com/) to see if the IP is changed to the server IP